SpecTUS: Spectral Translator for Unknown Structures annotation from EI-MS spectra: Results

 Evaluation of SpecTUS performance, its comparison with the baseline, as well as with other solutions is based on several metrics we describe briefly in this section.
 Detailed formal definitions of those can be found in Sect.~\nameref{s:methods}.
 All the metrics assume they are applied on a~given test set of spectra for which the structures (ground truth) are known.

-For a~given set of test spectra, \textbf{top-$k$ accuracy} ($\text{Acc}_k$) lets the model predict $k$ structures for each spectrum, and it counts the ratio of spectra for which a~structure matching the ground truth exactly is present among the $k$ predictions.
+For a~given set of test spectra, \textbf{top-$k$ accuracy} ($\text{Acc}_k$) lets the model predict $k$ structures for each spectrum, and measures the proportion of spectra for which the correct structure appears among the model's $k$ predictions.

-\textbf{Average top-$k$ similarity} (Sim$_k$) quantifies how structurally similar, on average, the most accurate candidate among the first $k$ retrieved molecules is to the ground truth molecule.
+\textbf{Average top-$k$ similarity} (Sim$_k$) quantifies how structurally similar, on average, the most accurate candidate is to the ground truth molecule.
 For each query, the similarity is calculated as the highest Tanimoto similarity between the Morgan fingerprints of the ground truth molecule and each of the first $k$ retrieved candidates.
 The similarities are then averaged over all queries in the testing set.

-To compare two methods, we introduce \textbf{win rate} of the first method over the other as the ratio of spectra in the test set for which the best structure from $k$ predictions is strictly better for the first method than the best structure for the other method.
-To overcome certain blindness of Morgan fingerprints, we define that an exact structural match always wins; otherwise (there is no exact match for either method), better Tanimoto similarity of Morgan fingerprints wins.
-Similarly, the \textbf{at-least-as-good rate} complements the win rate, that is, draws are counted in favor of the first method too.
+To compare two methods, we define the \textbf{win rate} of the first method as the proportion of test spectra for which its best prediction among the top $k$ is strictly better than that of the other method.
+To overcome the imperfection of Morgan fingerprints, an exact structural match is considered the best outcome; if neither method achieves an exact match, the one with the higher Tanimoto similarity on Morgan fingerprints is deemed superior.
+Similarly, the \textbf{at-least-as-good rate} complements the win rate.
+That is, draws are counted in favor of the first method too.